theOGognf/rl8/README.rst

 enough speed benefit to warrant the switch from a monolithic repo, or is still too complex to adapt to a specific use case.

-**rlstack** is a niche and opinionated RL library that finds a goldilox zone between the feature support and speed/complexity tradeoff by making some key
+**rlstack** is a niche RL library that finds a goldilocks zone between the feature support and speed/complexity tradeoff by making some key assumptions:
-assumptions:

 * Environments are highly parallelized and their parallelization is entirely managed within the environment.
-This assumption allows **rlstack** to ignore distributed computing design considerations.
+This allows **rlstack** to ignore distributed computing design considerations.
 * Environments are infinite horizon (i.e., they have no terminal conditions).
-  This assumption allows **rlstack** to reset environments at the same, fixed horizon intervals, greatly simplifying environment and algorithm implementations.
+  This allows **rlstack** to reset environments at the same, fixed horizon intervals, greatly simplifying environment and algorithm implementations.
 * The only supported ML framework is PyTorch and the only supported algorithm is PPO.
 This allows **rlstack** to ignore layers upon layers of abstraction, greatly simplifying the overall library implementation.